Chinese Car Brands

 Lynk Co Logo

-Lynk & Co cars are something between Volvo and Geely cars.
-It is a Chinese-Swedish brand that was created in Sweden using Volvo technology and is owned by Geely Automobile Holdings Ltd., headquartered in Hangzhou.
+Lynk & Co cars are hybrids of Volvo and Geely.
+They are a Chinese-Swedish brand created in Sweden using Volvo technology and owned by Geely Automobile Holdings Ltd., headquartered in Hangzhou.
 The lineup includes SUVs, sedans, and even electric scooters.

 Chinese Electric Vehicle (EV) Maker

 The electric vehicle market in China is growing rapidly.
-It is being taken over by new companies that are increasing their capacity and sales.
-And we are talking about both large existing manufacturers and small enterprises with a limited series of cars.
+New companies are taking over and increasing their capacity and sales.
+We are talking about both large existing manufacturers and small enterprises with a limited series of cars.
 They are trying to compete with Tesla and BMW, so they contribute to the development of the global industry.

 NIO